oxivanisher/d1ws2812mqtt/README.md

 ## MQTT interface
 ### Discovery
-It publishes its MAC address regularly to `/d1ws2812/discovery`.
+It publishes its MAC address regularly to `/d1ws2812/discovery/MAC` with the current version as value.

 ### Control
 It subscribes to two MQTT topics:
 * `/d1ws2812/all`
 * `/d1ws2812/MAC address`

 To enable a effect, send a semicolon separated string to one of the topics.
 Please be aware, that you have to end the attributes with a semicolon!

 # Available effects
 ## index